 Figure 1.
 Biochemical oxygen demand and ammonium in European Rivers

 Organic pollution of rivers from wastewater, both municipal and industrial, negatively affect aquatic ecosystems, causing loss of oxygen and changes in species composition (i.e. deterioration of ecological status).
 Severe organic pollution may lead to rapid de-oxygenation of river water, high concentration of hazardous ammonia and disappearance of fish and aquatic invertebrates.
-In addition, it can have negative effects on the use of the water for human purposes such as drinking, bathing and recreation.
+It also affects the use of the water for human purposes such as bathing and recreation, and can have implications for human consumption.
 Without treatment, organic pollution is slowly diluted and degraded naturally along the river course.

 Biochemical oxygen demand (BOD) and ammonium are key indicators of organic pollution in water.
 BOD is the amount of dissolved oxygen needed by aerobic biological organisms to break down organic matter present in a given water sample at a certain temperature over a specific time period.
 BOD and ammonium increase with higher loads of biologically degradable organic matter.

 BOD